 Newcomb-Tulane College has over 30 advisors to assist all our students with academic planning.
 Transfer students, student athletes and pre-professional students have specific advisors ready to help with your unique requirements.
 When you are ready to declare a major you'll need to meet with a faculty member or departmental advisor as part of the process.
 You'll continue to work with your major advisors and your NTC advisor to ensure you're making progress in your Newcomb-Tulane College degree.

-For all students - Shelby Wood firstname.lastname@example.org
+For students with last names beginning with L-Z: Shelby Wood firstname.lastname@example.org

 For questions specific to transfer admissions - Transfer Student Admissions Counselor: Kristin Guidry, email@example.com